-If you don’t want to find yourself in a situation where your phone system is offline and no one is there to help you out, then vetting the customer service performance ahead of time is an absolute must.
+If you don’t want to find yourself in a situation where your business phone system is offline and no one is there to help you out, then vetting the customer service performance ahead of time is an absolute must.

 Today we’re going to give you an objective review of RingCentral’s five support channels based on our own first-hand research and experience.